 Do you need the amino acid sequence of your new monoclonal antibody?

 We can help by de-novo sequencing of your novel antibody using tandem mass spectrometry.
-We can even perform this analysis if the theoretical amino acid sequence is not recorded in any database.
+You can even use our analysis when there is no record of the theoretical amino acid sequence of your antibody in any database.

 Our antibody sequencing service includes:

-Our experts use several techniques to piece together the variable and constant sequence, and to verify the assembled sequence:
+Our experts use several techniques to piece together the variable and constant sequence.
+They also verify the assembled sequence.

 Part 1: De-novo sequencing of monoclonal antibody using PEAKS software.